 You may notice that your garage smells downright disgusting, so it’s time to take some action.
 Leave your garage door open for several hours to air out your space while running some fans to circulate as much air as possible.
 This could be a great time to organize your tools, which might involve installing a pegboard into your garage.
 Would you like to free up some space in your garage?
 Maybe you could install a bike rack into one of your walls as well.

 Spray your walls with undiluted white vinegar to deodorize your garage.
 Undiluted vinegar could make your eyes water, but it’s nontoxic.
 Once the walls are dry, the odor goes away.
 However, you should always add a few drops of essential oil to mask the scent.
 Leave out open boxes of baking soda in several areas in your garage to keep odors at bay.

 Oil spots can be cleaned with by mixing one-third a cup of laundry detergent with a gallon of warm or hot water for small stains.
 If you have a particularly large stain, try applying the detergent mixture to the stain and then covering it with a thin layer of kitty litter overnight.
 The next day, use your heel to grind that kitty litter into the stain and sweep it up.
 Follow by using a garden hose to rinse it.
 For the toughest oil stains of all, use a concrete degreaser to clean it.

 Unfortunately, the salt you use to melt ice in your driveway could create cracks in your garage floor.
 Use a polymer crack sealant to cover any cracks in your floor.

-Our Fort Collins painting contractors at Horner Painting are happy to power wash and paint your garage.
+Your local, Fort Collins-based painting contractors here at Horner Painting would be happy to power wash and paint your garage.
 Contact our house painters today to learn more.
 We offer the highest-quality services, and we would love to add you to our list of happy clients.